-Of the \$2.2 million in special charges recorded during the three months ended February 28, 2018, approximately \$0.3 million were paid in cash, with the remaining accrual expected to be substantially paid in 2018.
+Of the \$10.6 million in special charges recognized during the six months ended May 31, 2018, approximately \$3.6 million were paid in cash and \$3.0 million represented a non-cash asset impairment charge, with the remaining accrual expect to be paid in the second half of 2018.

-In addition to the amounts recognized in the first three months of 2018, we expect to incur additional special charges during the remainder of 2018 of \$18.5 million, consisting of \$15.0 million of third party expenses and employee severance benefits associated with our evaluation of changes related to our GE initiative, and the remainder comprised of employee severance benefits and other costs directly associated with the relocation of one of our Chinese manufacturing facilities, ongoing EMEA reorganization plans, and the transfer of certain manufacturing operations in our Asia Pacific region to a new facility under construction in Thailand.
+In addition to the amounts recognized in the first six months of 2018, we expect to incur additional special charges during the remainder of 2018.
+We expect total special charges in 2018 of \$18.5 million, consisting of: (i) approximately \$13.0 million associated with our GE initiative, including \$3.0 million of non-cash asset impairment charges, together with third party expenses and employee severance benefits; (ii) the one-time payment, in the aggregate amount of \$2.2 million, previously described made to certain U.S. hourly employees associated with enactment of the U.S. Tax Act; and (iii) the remaining \$3.3 million comprised of employee severance benefits and other costs directly associated with the relocation of one of our Chinese manufacturing facilities, ongoing EMEA reorganization plans, and the transfer of certain manufacturing operations in our Asia Pacific region to a new facility under construction in Thailand.

-The following is a breakdown by business segments of special charges for the three months ended February 28, 2018 and 2017 (in millions):
+The following is a breakdown by business segments of special charges for the three and six months ended May 31, 2018 and 2017 (in millions):